-B.C. ultramarathoner finishes 160-km race six seconds short of cutoff
+B.C. ultramarathoner comes up short in 160-km race after straying off course

 Runners must take a page from each of the 13 books placed as checkpoints at various points throughout the race.

-“One mistake,” Cantrell said as he slowly counted Robbins’s wet pages.
+“One mistake,” Cantrell said as he slowly counted Robbins’ wet pages.
 “Still, it’s a story for the ages.”

 The event takes place yearly in late March or early April and was the subject of a 2014 documentary titled “The Barkley Marathons: The Race that Eats its Young,” as well as a 2010 book describing it as “the world’s toughest trail race.”Report Typo/Error